Frequently Asked Questions of the UNCG MFA Program

 Graduate Record Exam (GRE) general test scores are no longer required for admission to the MFA Writing Program, but we do recommend applicants take the GRE if at all possible.
 Some competitive scholarships and fellowships we may nominate students for through UNC Greensboro’s Graduate School require scores as part of the admissions information.

 For over fifty years, the MFA Writing Program has published The Greensboro Review.
-Works from the journal are consistently anthologized or cited in Pushcart Prize, The Best American Short Stories, Prize Stories: The O. Henry Awards, and other collections honoring the finest new writing.
+Works from the journal are consistently included in the Pushcart Prize anthologies, Best American Short Stories, the O. Henry Awards, New Stories from the South, and other collections honoring the finest new writing by both established and emerging voices.
 MFA students serve as fiction and poetry editors of the publication.

 Each year the faculty invites writers and editors to visit the campus for readings, workshops, and one-on-one tutorials with MFA students.
 They bring unique voices and a variety of experience to the writing community.
 Guests have included winners of the Nobel Prize for Literature, the Pulitzer Prize, the MacArthur ‘Genius’ Grant, the National Book Award, the Rome Prize, and the PEN/Hemingway Award, among other honors.
 Recent guests include Chris Abani, David Baker, Ross Gay, Kelly Link, and Eileen Myles.

-Write-on-Greensboro is a public outreach program that runs a series of creative writing workshops for children, the elderly, and other at at-risk communities in the area.
-MFA students coordinate the schedule each year and serve as workshop leaders.
+Write-on-Greensboro is a public outreach program that runs a series of creative writing workshops for children, the elderly, and other at-risk communities in the area.
+MFA students coordinate the schedule and serve as workshop leaders.
+The annual Greensboro Bound Literary Festival, launched in 2017, gives MFA students further opportunities to work with the community as volunteers or interns, and to connect with guest writers like Nikki Giovanni, Carmen Maria Machado, Rebecca Makkai, and Zadie Smith.

 We’re happy to answer it.
 Please contact us.